andreusjh99/andreusjh99.github.io/README.md

 3. latex for math in md: `MathJax` (refer to `post.html`)
 4. jekyll theme

+    Make sure to specify in `_config.yml`:

+        theme: jekyll-theme-architect

-    Make sure to specify in `_config.yml` and check that the gem is specified in `Gemfile`.
+    and check that the gem is specified in `Gemfile`.

-5.
+        gem "jekyll-theme-architect", "~> 0.2.0"

+    If the gem has not been installed, run

+        $ bundle install

+1.